data-for-good-bg/education-analyses/README.md

-# education-analyses
+# Education Analyses
-This repo contains education analyses and blog posts related to the Bulgarian education system or any other relevant data
+This repo contains education analyses and blog posts based on the RDF Knowledge Graph of data related to the Bulgarian education system or any other relevant data